kdheepak/blog/content/38-rust-lua-nvim.md

 Lua is a clean simple language, and has support for some nice metaprogramming constructs and syntactic sugar that make code easy to read and write.

 However, there are a few things that can be quite odd or annoying.
-There is no support for `continue` statements (although there are acceptable workarounds using `repeat break until true`).
+There is no support for `continue` statements (although there is an acceptable workaround using `repeat break until true`).
 The standard library for string handling and manipulation quite bare bones, and users have to heavily rely on using `gsub` with regex patterns
 And as far as I can tell, there's no Unicode support.